toowee-le/bookmark-manager/README.md

 psql
 ```

-Create the 'bookmark_manager' and 'bookmark_manager_test' databases:
+Create the `bookmark_manager` and `bookmark_manager_test` databases:

 ```
 CREATE DATABASE bookmark_manager;
 CREATE DATABASE bookmark_manager_test;
 ```

-To create the tables, connect to each database in psql and run the SQL scripts in the `db/migrations` folder in the given order
+To create the tables, connect to each database in `psql` and run the SQL scripts in the `db/migrations` folder in the given order